 Two years later, a subset of bishops covertly organized a public protest to save Jews, a tremendously high-risk effort: clandestine coordination required people, money, materials, and transportation, and it carried the risk of death.
 Nevertheless, on August 23, 1942, five bishops publicly pronounced the unity of Catholics and Jews and the moral duty of Christians to save them.
 Five others later followed in their stead.
 Members of the hierarchy, along with hundreds of priests, nuns, and monks, prepared false documents for Jews in hiding and offered religious institutions as safe havens for Jews in need.
 Catholic citizens as well mobilized on behalf of persecuted Jews, hiding them in religious boarding schools and with their families.
 Following the bishops’ protest, monthly deportation rates of Jews collapsed and never returned to the high level of 40,000 Jews deported in 1942.
 By the war’s end, French civilians saved the second-largest number of Jews in any occupied country during the Holocaust.

 The French bishops’ protest is well-known: nearly every book on the Holocaust in France asserts that it was a turning point in the trajectory of violence against Jews.
 Yet, given the French Catholic Church’s unanimous public support for the regime immediately prior, and the significant risks involved in defection, it remains unexplained how and why the bishops decided to defect.
 Sacred Treason uses primary sources collected from diocesan archives throughout France, as well as French national archives, Jewish community archives, and archives from the Vatican, to trace French bishops’ defections.
 Many of these archives have never been accessed before, including the documents belonging to Pope Pius XII pertaining to the Holocaust and World War II, which have be made available to a small number of researchers for the first time in March 2020 (though temporarily closed due to the COVID-19 Pandemic).
-In drawing together these materials, Sacred Treason promises to significantly advance our understanding of the Holocaust in France.
+In drawing together these materials in four languages from four countries and eighteen archives, Sacred Treason promises to significantly advance our understanding of the Holocaust in France.

 Archives diocésaines de Cambrai (Nord-Pas-de-Calais)